 These investments will also improve public health, reduce pollution, promote equity, and help dismantle systemic racism and economic inequality, prioritizing environmental justice communities, economically disadvantaged communities, tribal communities, and communities of color.
 Forty percent of applicable investments must benefit environmental justice and other disadvantaged communities, with meaningful local job opportunities, pollution reductions, pollution-free energy and transportation options, affordable and climate-ready housing, improved public health, quality and affordable health care, community engagement in planning, technical assistance, and removal of barriers to participation like onerous cost-shares.

 Immediate investments are necessary to keep pace with the structural transformation required of our energy systems, transportation networks, and land use patterns over the coming decade.
 Success must be measured not by marginal improvements in carbon intensity, but by whether we are on course to reduce U.S. greenhouse gas emissions at least 90% by 2050 and to ensure U.S. removals of greenhouse gases from the atmosphere exceed U.S. emissions well before 2050.
-This must include deep power sector emissions reductions that put the nation on track to meet the President’s target of 100% by 2035.
-Federal tax incentives and direct spending programs are a powerful tool for swift and long-lasting change that both supports and builds upon other approaches at the state, local, federal, and international level.
+This must include deep power sector emissions reductions that put the nation on track to meet the President’s target of 100% clean power by 2035, which will require a combination of tax incentives, direct spending programs, and other energy and pollution standards to deliver swift and lasting change.

 Thank you for your continued leadership.
 Congress now has an opportunity and responsibility to make a once-in-a-generation investment in the future of the United States, and we stand ready to help in whatever way we can.